theory/justatheory/content/post/past/culture/good-at-doing-things.md

 People come from all over the state to attend.
 She saw kids from every corner of the state.

 Hughes was post-doc.
-Asked her, “Where do the **good** kids come from?”
+Asked her, "Where do the **good** kids come from?"
 She thought for a minute.
 They come from a Montessori school in Minneapolis.
 How'd she come up with that?
 What is it about them?
 She said: